JodyMurray/quiz/README.md

  This site has been designed for users of all ages and all fans of the great book and movie series, to test their knowledge and see if they really know the beloved series!

  ## User Goals
- * To have some fun and learn something about Lord of the Rings!
+ * To have some fun and learn something new about The Lord of the Rings!
  * To have fans test their knowledge.
  * To see some photos set the theme for the quiz.